What, there's like a secret base hidden underneath a major London landmark?

 Royal Hope Hospital

 The hospital where Martha Jones studied for her doctorate is normally located in London.
-When a pasmavore6 hid in the hospital after having criminally drunk the blood of an alien princess, a Judoon platoon moved the building to the Moon.
-After the Doctor and Martha helped them find the criminal, it was returned back to London. ('Smith and Jones', 2008).
+When a plasmavore hid with her little straw in the hospital having drunk the blood of Child Princess of Padrivole Regency 9, a Judoon platoon moved it to the moon.
+After the Doctor and Martha helped them find the criminal, it was returned back to London ('Smith and Jones', 2008).

 St Paul's Cathedral

 The tallest building in London when constructed in 2012.
 In 2013 it was the headquarters for a company that trapped people's souls within Wi-Fi for the Great Intelligence.
-The Doctor destroyed the plot by using a 'Spoonhead' base station to drive an anti-gravity motorbike up the side of the building. ('The Bells of St John', 2013).
+The Doctor destroyed the plot by using a 'Spoonhead' base station to drive a anti-gravity motorbike up the side of the building ('The Bells of St John', 2013).

-When Professor Lazarus' anti-ageing experiment resulted in his being transformation into a monster in 2008, he fled to the cathedral's crypts having earlier revealed he remembered using it as an air raid shelter as a child during the Second World War.
-There he was defeated by the cathedral's organ. ('The Lazarus Experiment', 2007).
+When Professor Lazarus' anti-aging experiment resulted in his being transformation into a monster in 2008, he fled to the cathedral's crypts having earlier revealed he remembered using it as an air raid shelter as a child during the Second World War.
+There he was defeated by the cathedral's organ ('The Lazarus Experiment', 2007).

 In 'Terror of the Zygons' (1975), the Loch Ness Monster, controlled by the Zygons, swam up the Thames before it was freed and returned home in the 1970s/80s.
 In the early 21st Century, the Slitheen crash their spaceship in the Thames after it destroyed the clock nicknamed 'Big Ben' in 'Aliens of London/World War Three' (2005).